korylprince/macos-device-attestation/README.md

 # About

 `macos-device-attestation` is a library to help build a macOS device attestation service.
-An on-device client can use this library to attest to a server using this library that it's running as root on the particular device (tied to a serial number).
+An on-device client can use this library to attest to a server using this library that it's running as root on the particular device.

 # How It Works

 At a high level, a server creates an `attest.AttestationService` and mounts it's `PlaceHandler` and `FileStoreHandler` at URLs accessible by the client.
 When a client requests attestation, the server uses a `transport.Transport` (see below) to securely place a token only readable by root on the client and tells the client where to read it from.

 The server can protect any other URLs with the `AttestationService`'s `Middleware` (or built-in `JSONMiddleware` helper).
-The client sends the token in the Authorization header, and the Middleware authenticates the token and places the serial number in the `http.Request`'s context (with key `attest.ContextKeySerial`).
+The client sends the token in the Authorization header, and the Middleware authenticates the token and places the identifier in the `http.Request`'s context (with key `attest.ContextKeyIdentifier`).

 At a lower level, `attest.AttestationService` is backed by several interfaces: